sec-bit/clover-protocol/clover-protocol.md

 The other place is the verification of the validity of transactions.
 Whether a transaction is valid includes three parts: the validity of the transaction amount, the validity of the transaction signature, and the validity of the transaction data.
 In the absence of complete world state, these verifications cannot be performed by a Layer-1 smart contract either, and the Layer-2 operator needs to submit a Zero-knowledge Proof to prove that she has completed the transaction validation computation off-chain, and that the world state on which this computation is based corresponds to the commitment of world state stored on the Layer-1.

-In the past, zkRollup frameworks were proposed, such as Loopring, zksync, etc., use zkSNARKs (esp., Groth16) to compress the computation over the world states.
+In the past, zkRollup frameworks were proposed, such as Loopring, zkSync, etc., use zkSNARKs (esp., Groth16) to compress the computation over the world states.
 However, the frameworks are heavyweight, needing huge computing resources.
-Due to the bottleneck of SNARKs, zk-Rollup is not easy to implement complex logics other than payments and order book based DEXs so far.
+Due to the bottleneck of SNARKs, zkRollup is not easy to implement complex logics other than payments and order book based DEXs so far.
 Another type of Rollup is optimistic Rollup introduced by John Adler in 2019.
 In short, it also put the data on-chain, but not using zk-SNARK for verification to achieve general-purpose applications.
 The amount of data becomes larger because users' signatures are put on-chain.
 Therefore the transaction speed will be less than ZK Rollup.
 The other part is that users need to participate in a validation game to ensure data validation because it does not use validity proof for verification.

 ## Our approach: Clover Protocol